Experience China in unique fashion with our Gap Year in China Programs.

 No matter which program you decide on, you will experience China’s rich history as you study Mandarin in some of China’s finest locations.

 China – Explore this incredible country Friends – Make friends for life, from around the world Fluency – Study daily to help achieve fluency Flexible – Four excellent programs for you to choose from

 Everyday support from LTL

 Reliable – We are here to help, talk to us and we strive to help Accommodation – Problem?
-Let us help resolve any worries you have Social Life – Want hints on where’s best to go?
-We’ve got your back Visa – We can help and advise with any visa issues
+Let us help resolve any issues Social Life – Want hints on where’s best to go?
+We know!
+Visa – We can help and advise with any visa issues

 Learn from the best